niekbouman/ctbignum/README.md

 - Barrett reduction,
 - initialization from a compile-time string (using BOOST_HANA_STRING)

-Most parts of the codebase assume 64-bit limb width.

 ### Requirements
 - C++17 compiler (e.g., recent GCC or Clang)
 - compiler support for \_\_uint128\_t type (used for multiplication and division)